The high-tech equivalent of Conspicuously Light Patch.

 Appears in the 2004 animated series for Area88, where the planes are all rendered as intricately detailed, cel-shaded CGI models.
 As the planes themselves are usually shown dogfighting each other, this isn't quite the limitation it would otherwise be in terms of effects, but there are more than a few instances where CGI and traditional animation mix.
 This leads to somewhat jarring visual results, most notably when the view zooms in on a pilot in the cockpit.
 The vivid character models stand out against the often matte rendering textures for the CGI planes.

 Sadly used in Studio Ghibli films produced in the 21st century.
-While Studio Ghibli's films are known for their highly detailed backgrounds and fluid animation, they also contain some very blatant and jarring CGI sequences that are many times smoother and more detailed than the 2D backgrounds in the rest of the films.
+While their films are known for their highly detailed backgrounds and fluid animation, they also contain some very blatant and jarring CGI sequences that are many times smoother and more detailed than the 2D backgrounds in the rest of the films.
 The CGI isn't even cel-shaded!
-CGI is usually used for "side-scrolling" scenes, but (thankfully) never for characters.
+It's usually used for "side-scrolling" scenes, but (thankfully) never for characters.

 Averted in Ponyo.
 This movie was done with traditional cel animation.
 In fact, Studio Ghibli shut down their computer animation division before Ponyo was released.